-Summer Night City – Belgrade by Night is the last post in the current series of posts on Belgrade.
+Summer Night City – Belgrade by Night is the last post in the current series of posts about Belgrade.
 I was there in the first two weeks of November 2018.
 Although, it wasn’t really summer, I was very lucky because it was very warm, almost like in summer.
 During the day, it was around 25 degrees C and evenings and nights were equally warm.
-That’s why I went around the city by night and took some nice photos.
+That’s why I went around the city and took some night photos.

-I have already written a lot about Belgrade and anyone interested to read and learn about it should check my previous posts.
-Now, I would like to present a different aspect of the city.
+I’ve already written a lot about Belgrade.
+Everyone interested to read and learn about the city should check my previous posts.
+In this post, I would like to present Belgrade by night.

-The city government has invested a lot of thought and effort to beautifully illuminate the most important historical sites, as well as many other recently restored buildings.
+The city government invested a lot of thought and effort to beautifully illuminate the most important historical sites, in addition to recently restored buildings.

-This McDonald’s restaurant was the first one to open in Belgrade and all of Serbia, in March 1988.
+This McDonald’s restaurant was the first one to open in Belgrade and all of Serbia in March 1988.
 It was also the first one in all of central and south-east Europe.
-I still lived in Belgrade at that time and I remember the excitement, especially because that was still a communist country.
+I lived in Belgrade at that time and I remember the excitement when the restaurant opened, especially because it was still a communist country.

-The iron curtain was still very much in place in Europe at that time.
-No other communist country, under the Soviet Union dominance, could have imagined having McDonald’s in its territory.
-But, Yugoslavia was a non-aligned and an independent country.
+At that time, the iron curtain was very much in place in Europe.
+No other communist country, under the Soviet Union dominance, could’ve imagined having McDonald’s in its territory.
+But, Yugoslavia was a non-aligned and independent country.

 This is a closer view of the Belgrade Palace.
 I was in front of another iconic building in King Milan street when I took this photo – the Students’ Cultural Centre.